Roast (comedy): Other televised roasts in the United States

 The cable channel TNT aired a roast of the anchors of the TNT show Inside the NBA in 2020.

+In 2024, Netflix released the roast of Tom Brady.

+Outside the United States

 United Kingdom

 Some attempts have been made to adapt the American roast format to a British audience.
 Channel 4 launched the latest British version on April 7, 2010 with A Comedy Roast, with initial victims being Bruce Forsyth, Sharon Osbourne, and Chris Tarrant.
 Davina McCall and Barbara Windsor were other victims.

 The television series Roast Battle ran for four series from 2018 to 2020 on the British channel Comedy Central.
-It was an adaptation of the US series Jeff Ross Presents Roast Battle.
+It was an adaptation of the American series Jeff Ross Presents Roast Battle.